-Figure 8: Huon Valley's Municipal Area Commercial Electricity Use
+Figure 8: Central Highlands Municipal Area Commercial Electricity Use

 Source: Southern Tasmanian Councils Authority, 2018.
 Data sources: TasNetworks, 2018.
 NB: Electricity use is represented as kilowatt hour (kWh).
 One kWh is equal to one unit on electricity bills.
 This includes both commercial and industrial facilities to protect the identification of facilities at a local level.
-The TasNetworks data is sourced from legacy business systems and includes a variation between 2006/07 and 2007/08 for reasons unknown.
-The increase in 2012-13 is due to an increase in electricity use data provided by TasNetworks, due to additional Pay As You Go data being measured and added in that single year (with some historic data included).

 A key change in the transport sector has been the turnaround from increasing energy use to a decreasing trend over a decade (2006-07 to 2016-17).
-Transport energy use decreased by 21% from 2006-07 to 2016-17, as a result, greenhouse gas emissions have reduced by 21% for the same period.
+Transport energy use has decreased by 21% from 2006-07 to 2016-17, as a result greenhouse gas emissions have reduced by 21% for the same period.